 the box‑and‑whisker plot.
 Discuss the responses to these items with the

-Students may also complete the box plot using the NCTM Box Plotter tool.
+Students may also complete the box plot using the Box Plotter interactive.
 Directions for using the tool can be found on the website.

 Students can plot the data recorded on their activity sheet and